 Every lawn grass has a height at which it should be mowed for best health.
 The rule is that only one-third of a grass plant should be removed in one mowing.
 As an example, if you intend to mow your fescue lawn at a 3 inch height, you can allow it to grow to 4.5 inches between mowings.

-Turf-type fescue can look very good when regularly mowed at 2.5 inches.
-Allow it to grow to 3.75 inches before mowing.
+Turf-type fescue can look very good when regularly mowed at 2.5 to 3.0 inches.
+Allow it to grow to 3.75 – 4.0 inches before mowing.
+Raise the height by .5 – 1.0 inches in mid-summer.

-Mowing fescue too low leads to the grass rapidly thinning out and having a very clumpy look.
+Mowing fescue too low leads to the grass rapidly thinning out, having a very clumpy look, and developing weeds (see below).
 If you fertilize moderately, mowing a lawn should only be needed once per week.

-Measure the mowing height by stationing the mower on a flat surface and noting the distance between the blade and the ground.
+Measure the mowing height by mowing a small plot and using a ruler to measure height.
 Make sure all four mower wheels are set to the same height.

 The first step in good mowing is to have a sharp blade.
 If the blade has not been sharpened in the past year, it needs to be sharpened or replaced.
 Dull blades whip the grass ends rather than cutting the grass.
 The ragged ends left by a dull blade cause a lawn to look yellowish the day after you mow.
 Ragged grass blades also lead to more water use by the grass and possibly an increase in disease.